 Welcome, Singers and Pianists!

-Our students often ask for recommendations of basic home recording equipment (which can also enhance your online lesson experience!) and even the best digital pianos (or keyboards).
+Our students often ask for recommendations for basic home recording equipment (which can also enhance your online lesson experience!), how to mitigate sound for home practice (so as not to disturb family/roommates/neighbors), and even how to shop for the best digital pianos (or keyboards).
 This post will provide an overview of suggested tools to help you reach your goals- whatever they may be!

 An auxiliary microphone can really improve your sound quality for home recording and in lessons (if your teacher can hear you even more clearly, they can be even more specific with their feedback)!
 We recommend any of these popular models: